tommymtang/Predicting-the-Hugo-Awards/README.md

 Enjoy!

 # Dataset
 The data used for this project was scraped from Wikipedia, an old Locus Awards archive, and Goodreads.com.
-The data is collected in [this folder](ADD DATASET FOLDER).
+The data is collected in [this folder](https://github.com/tommymtang/Predicting-the-Hugo-Awards/tree/master/Dataset).

-For a structured rundown of how I scraped and cleaned the data, see this document.
+For a structured rundown of how I scraped and cleaned the data, see [this document](https://github.com/tommymtang/Predicting-the-Hugo-Awards/blob/master/Extract%20and%20Clean/Extract%20and%20Clean.md).

-For details on the scripts and functions I used, see this script here.
+For details on the scripts and functions I used, see this [folder of scripts] (https://github.com/tommymtang/Predicting-the-Hugo-Awards/tree/master/Scripts).

 Initially the data was collected like this.